 Molecules transportation and signal transduction occur in the cytosol.

-Generally, cytosol is the watery part of the cytoplasm while cytoplasm contains cytosol and other components between plasma membrane and nuclear envelope.
 The term cytosol was first coined by H.A.
 Lardy in 1965.
 The main and matrix component of the cell is the cytoplasm.
 The cytoplasm is found inside the cell membrane which surrounds the nuclear envelope and the cytoplasmic organelles.
 It contains all the cell organelles, solid non-living materials, stored foods, organic acids, water, etc. The cell organelle less part of the cytoplasm is called cytomatrix or matrix or hyaloplasm.
 The central, granular mass in the cytoplasm is the endoplasm while the surrounding clear layer is known as the cell cortex or the ectoplasm.